 ©Soru Epotok/Shutterstock.com

 The starling family contains all birds in the family Sturnidae.
 They are perhaps the best known on this list for their singing ability and wide range of sounds.
-They can also talk to humans and mimic the sounds of other animals, electronic and mechanical devices.
-These feathered friends are okay to keep as pets as long as they’re rescued and not bought.
+Starlings can also mimic the sounds of other animals, electronic and mechanical devices, and humans.
+These feathered friends can be kept as pets as long as they are rescued and not purchased.

 It takes myna birds roughly three or four months to say “hello.”